Hotline :

 Loan Accounts

-Banks have a right of set off and can set off amounts held in accounts against amounts owed to the bank under a loan agreement.
-Any surplus funds after set off will be released when we have established the appropriate authority to claim the funds.
+The Bank has a right of set off, which means that we can set off amounts held in deposit accounts, against amounts owed to the bank under a loan agreement.
+After set off and subject to any payout limits that may apply, surplus funds will be released where we have established the appropriate claim to the funds.

 If you have any questions in relation to any outstanding loan accounts, please contact one of our Retail Branches.